endojs/endo/README.md

 ## Limitations

-The current implementation has 4 main limitations:
+The current implementation has 5 main limitations:

-* All code evaluated inside an evaluator runs in strict mode (including the code passed to eval() and Function()).
+* All code evaluated inside an evaluator runs in strict mode (including the code passed to `eval()` and `Function()`).
 * Direct eval is not supported
 * Modules and imports are not supported.
+* Top level `var` and function declarations do not create new bindings on the global object.
-* `let`, global function declarations and any other feature that relies on new bindings in global contour are not preserved between difference invocations of eval, instead we create a new contour every time.
+* Top level `let`, `const, and any other feature that relies on the global lexical scope are not preserved between difference invocations of eval, instead we create a new lexical scope every time.

 Other limitations:
 * `(function() {}).constructor === Function` fails